 This is an individual decision for each couple.
-Medistella recommends setting up a free 30-minute call with us, we listen to your story and get a better feel of what you’re looking for.
+Medistella recommends setting up an initial 60-minute call with us, we listen to your story and get a better feel of what you’re looking for.
 We work with clinics in Czech Republic, Spain, Greece, Turkey, Ukraine, Slovakia, Cyprus and Bahamas - we can help narrow down the best location for you.
-Plus, through this call we will know if you qualify for our Free services or you can select a different package.

 All fertility treatments are generally safe.
 The majority of patients who have experienced IVF treatments had no significant issues.
 However, there are some risks to be aware of, for example multiple pregnancy (which more than 1 baby in the womb, as in twins, triplets or more) as well as an ovarian hyperstimulation syndrome and a severe reaction to fertility drugs.